acnbokhb12/koicaresystem/README.md

 ## **Introduction**
 The **Koi Care System at Home** is a frontend user interface designed to assist koi fish enthusiasts in managing and caring for their koi ponds.
 The project provides a visually appealing and user-friendly interface to simulate features like tracking pond details, koi growth, and accessing helpful resources.

 > **Note**: This project is frontend-only and does not include backend functionality such as data storage, processing, or API integration.
+And this a lot of idea is take from https://koicontrol.com/

 ---